 The Armors Collection of Ferdinand of Habsburg Archive

-Royalty-free license high-resolution files prepared for editorial use, and large-format reproduction.
-Read more below.
+Royalty-free high-resolution files for editorial, commercial, and large-format reproduction.

 Ikonographia’s archive presents a curated selection of these masterpieces, photographed by Roberto Bigano for Franco Maria Ricci’s prestigious edition of Italo Calvino’s Il Cavaliere inesistente (The Nonexistent Knight).
 Ricci’s brief was unforgettable: “Mr. Bigano, bring me ghosts emerging from nowhere.”